-PURPOSE: To provide assistance for schools, which have been identified as schools in need of Comprehensive Support and Improvement (CSI) under the State's federally approved plan for Every Student Succeeds Act (ESSA)

-ELIGIBILITY: To be eligible to receive these funds, a public school unit (PSU), charter, lab, and regional schools, must have one or more schools identified under the federally approved definition for Comprehensive Support and

-Improvement-Low Performance (CSI-LP) or Comprehensive Support and allotment.

-Improvement - Graduation Rate (CSI-LG).

-Applications must be approved prior to the PSU receiving the

-FORMULA: Funds will be allotted based on approval of an application for School school will receive a base amount of \$75,000.

-Improvement (PRC 105) funds submitted by the LEA or charter school on behalf of schools participating as CSI schools.
-Beginning with the 2021-2022 school year, each identified public school within an LEA or charter

-The remainder of the funds will be allocated on a per pupil basis and will be calculated using the prior year best of 1 of 2 Actual ADM as follows:

-Designation ADM Range

-CSI-LP Total ADM of School

-CSI-LG Total ADM Grades 9-12

-School Type Per Child Amount

-LEA 1.0 x ADM Charter School 1.0 X ADM
+PROGRAM REPORT CODE: 0105

+UNIFORM CHART OF ACCOUNTS CODE: XXXX-0105-XXX

+CFDA #: 84.010A

+TYPE: Dollars TERM: Up to 27 months PURPOSE: To provide assistance for schools, wh need of Comprehensive Support and I federally approved plan for Every Stu • ELIGIBILITY: To be eligible to receive these funds, a public school unit (PSU), charter, lab, and regional schools, must have one or more schools identified under the federally approved definition for Comprehensive Support and Improvement-Low Performance (CSI-LP) or Comprehensive Support and Improvement - Graduation Rate (CSI-LG).
+Applications must be approved prior to the PSU receiving the allotment.
+FORMULA: Funds will be allotted based on approval of an application for School Improvement (PRC 105) funds submitted by the LEA or charter school on behalf of schools participating as CSI schools.
+Beginning with the 2021- 2022 school year, each identified public school within an LEA or charter school will receive a base amount of \$75,000.
+The remainder of the funds will be allocated on a per pupil basis and will be calculated using the prior year best of 1 of 2 Actual ADM as follows: Designation ADM Range CSI-LP Total ADM of School CSI-LG Total ADM Grades 9-12 School Type LEA Charter School Per Child Amount 1.0 x ADM 1.0 X ADM unexpended funds as of September 30th to carry over an additional 12 months.
+Funds are potentially available to PSUs for 27 months provided there are schools identified as CSI schools and a budget is submitted each year.